kbathina/Udacity/Final Project/README.md

 * collections
 * sklearn

 The files in the repository include two `.csv` data files from [Kaggle](https://www.kaggle.com/purumalgi/music-genre-classification), a jupyter notebook, as well as the blog.
+The up-to-date branch is `master` **not** `main`.

 The motivation for doing this project is to study patterns in various music genres.
+More simply, I really like music so I chose this dataset.
 My main results are summarized below:

 1. The support-vector machine model and the random forest model both performed best in genre classification.
 2. Energy and Acousticeness were two of the most important features.